cswartzvi/hamilton/docs/get-started/why-hamilton.md

 - etc.

 We've kind of grouped a whole suite of platforms into the same bucket here.
 These tend to have a lot of capabilities all related to ML.
-Hamilton can be used in conjunction with these platforms in a variety of ways.
-For example, you can use Hamilton to generate features for a model that you train in one of these platforms.
-Or you can use Hamilton to generate a model using the platform's compute, and then save the model to the platform's registry.
+Apache Hamilton can be used in conjunction with these platforms in a variety of ways.
+For example, you can use Apache Hamilton to generate features for a model that you train in one of these platforms.
+Or you can use Apache Hamilton to generate a model using the platform's compute, and then save the model to the platform's registry.

 ### Registries / Experiment Tracking